 Students planning to carry out dissertation research in a lab at OIMB must take the OIMB proposal exam.
 The student will prepare a dissertation proposal, describing the intended dissertation research, and encompassing the entire dissertation as envisioned at that time.
-The proposal should be prepared according to the general guidelines (1-7) outlined in this handbook.
 The proposal should follow the NSF format and should not exceed 15 pages of text and figures.